talamoig/foreman2icinga/README.md

 This Python tool generates
 Icinga2 configuration file fetching informations from a Foreman server.

-For using it, prover values should be configured in `config.py`, at least the `baseurl` and `auth` parameters.
+For using it, proper values should be configured in `config.py`, at least the `baseurl` and `auth` parameters.

 The script currently only define hosts and hostgroups.